Zagat’s Long, Sad Slide into Irrelevance — and How It Can Recover

 In other words, no one else has cracked the code.

 How does Zagat do it?
 By soliciting reviews and ratings from volunteers, tallying the numbers, and using human editors to create pithy summaries of the crowdsourced reviews.
-This gives you the wonderful and unique combination of hard data on restaurants from committed eaters and an editorial voice.
+This gives you the wonderful and unique combination of hard data on restaurants from serious eaters and an editorial voice.
 You have lots of data to search and sort; you trust the sources of that data because the people are committed and there’s no way to game the system; and you enjoy the review format.

 Back in the 1980s, Zagat was the Gold Standard.
-Every serious foodie in NYC knew it by its narrow red books.
+Every serious foodie in NYC knew it by its narrow red paperback books.
 New issues came out every November, the anticipation was palpable, and the rankings in each new issue made news.
 It expanded to other cities in the U.S. and then abroad, and its notoriety grew with its geographic reach.

-Tim and Nina Zagat took a slow approach in the digital age.
+Tim and Nina Zagat took a deliberate approach in the digital age.
 They had been focusing on expanding the brand to hotels, golf courses, airlines, and other areas, and they didn’t have the in-house competence to build good websites or (eventually) mobile apps.
 For the latter, they partnered with an app development and distribution company called Handmark to offer Zagat To Go apps for mobile devices, starting with BlackBerrys.
 The apps were clunky, but they finally enabled people to sort and search all that data, and to do so while traveling around.
 The revenue model was subscriptions for a few dollars a month.

 Zagat gradually started updating the data for each city more frequently than once a year.
 It released iPhone and Android apps and finally integrated them with mapping features so that you could figure out directions, and with OpenTable so you could make reservations at participating restaurants.
 The progress toward continued relevance in the Internet age was slow but steady.